vss2sn/cvrp/README.md

 5. Consider adding maximum distance constraint
 6. Consider modifying to allow heterogeneous vehicles.
 7. Consider adding background of repository.
-8. Add `PrintSolution()` function.
+8. Consider adding multiple knapsack solver for initial solution if greedy solution fails, as well as a sanity check to check whether demand exceeds supply.
-9. Consider making Hybrid a class
+9. Consider adding in a clustering algorithm to break large problems into a `vector` of small problems.